IATI/iati-account-docs/docs/tool_permissions.rst

 .. figure:: images/third_party_tools_revoke_access.png
     :width: 100 %
     :align: center
-    :alt: A screenshot of how to revoke acccess to an authorised third party tool.
+    :alt: A screenshot of how to revoke acccess to an authorised third-party tool.

 |